Integrate with the Canonical Observability Stack

 Integrate Grafana-Agent with COS-Lite

-Assuming you deployed the COS-Lite bundle in model cos-model with user admin, use this command to integrate the Grafana-Agent with Prometheus by means of an application offer.
+Assuming the COS-Lite bundle is deployed in the model cos-model with user admin, use these commands to integrate the Grafana-Agent with Prometheus and Loki.

 juju integrate grafana-agent-k8s admin/cos-model.prometheus-receive-remote-write